 John Neis.
 Mr. Neis is a Managing Director of Venture Investors LLC, a healthcare-focused venture capital firm, a position he has held since 2021.
 He led the firm and headed the firm's Health Care practice from 2000 to 2021.
-He was recently named to join the Board of Directors of the National Venture Capital Association.
-He also serves on the Board of Directors of privately held Delphinus Medical Technologies, Inc. and Health Scholars, Inc. He serves on the Board of Directors of the Wisconsin Technology Council, the science and technology advisor to Wisconsin's Governor and Legislature.
+He serves on the Board of Directors of privately held Delphinus Medical Technologies, Inc. and Health Scholars, Inc. He also serves on the Board of Directors of the National Venture Capital Association and the Wisconsin Technology Council, the science and technology advisor to Wisconsin's Governor and Legislature.
 He serves on the Board of Trustees at the Morgridge Institute for Research.
 He also serves on the Weinert Applied Ventures Program Advisory Board in the School of Business and chairs the Tandem Press Advisory Board in the School of Education at the University of Wisconsin - Madison.
 He holds a B.S. in finance from the University of Utah, and received a M.S. in Marketing and Finance from the University of Wisconsin - Madison.
 He is a Chartered Financial Analyst.
 Mr. Neis' extensive experience leading emerging companies and his financial experience makes him a highly qualified member of our Board of Directors.